espretto/whif/README.md

 ### build
 - generates the annotated source to the `./docs` folder
-- uglifys source to `./dist/whif.min.js` for production environments ( ~2 kb )
+- uglifys source to `./dist/whif.min.js` for production environments (~2.1 kb)
 - browserifys test bundle to `./test/whif.test.bundle.js`
 ```sh
 $ grunt build
 ```
-for convenience there is a ready-made gzip command to further compress the minified version to `./dist/whif.min.js.gz` ( ~1 kb )
+for convenience there is a ready-made gzip command to further compress the minified version to `./dist/whif.min.js.gz` (~1.1 kb)
 ```sh
 $ npm run-script gzip
 ```